BharathKumarNLP/Machine-Learning-Model-Development-using-TensorFlow-Extended-TFX-/README.md

 ## Machine Learning Model Development using TensorFlow Extended(TFX)
+### Understanding TFX Pipelines
+MLOps is the practice of applying DevOps practices to help automate, manage, and audit machine learning (ML) workflows.
+ML workflows include steps to:
+* Prepare, analyze, and transform data.
+* Train and evaluate a model.
+*  Deploy trained models to production.
+Track ML artifacts and understand their dependencies.

 ### The StatisticsGen TFX pipeline component
 The ExampleGen TFX Pipeline component ingests data into TFX pipelines.
 It consumes external files/services to generate Examples which will be read by other TFX components.